neosmiles/Purefire/README.md

 # Purefire Authentication System

 A secure authentication system built with ASP.NET Core, featuring JWT-based authentication for both user and machine-to-machine (M2M) scenarios.
-The system is designed as a microservices architecture with two APIs and a shared authentication library.
+The system is designed as a microservices architecture with three APIs and a shared authentication library.

 ## Project Structure